giocoal/CXR-ACGAN-chest-xray-generator-covid19-pneumonia/README.md

 - Calculate the **Intra Fréchet inception distance (Intra FID)**
 - Calculate the **Inception Score (IS)**
 - View **t-SNE two-dimensional embeddings**

+## Chest X-Ray Classification: Pneumonia and COVID-19 detection with GAN Augmentation

+Use the notebooks in `CXR Classification` folder to train and evaluate classification models for the detection of COVID-19, Pneumonia and Absence of symptoms in Chest X-ray.
+Some forms of data augmentation are tested, including generation by trained AC-GAN.

 ## Status